awslabs/aws-config-rdk/docs/rule-management/rdk-lambda-function/writing-an-evaluate_compliance-function.md

 ```

-Make sure to read boto3 documentation for each class you are using to understand its limitations and capabilities.
-In our case `list_roles` method might not return a complete list of roles in one call, so we are using a `while` loop and checking for `Marker` in the results to make subsequent calls in case of receiving a truncated role list.
+Make sure to read the `boto3` documentation for each class you are using to understand its limitations and capabilities.
+In our case, the `list_roles` method might not return a complete list of roles in one call, so we use a `while` loop to check for `Marker` in the results to make subsequent calls in case of receiving a truncated role list.
 Read more about Marker on `list_roles` method [documentation](https://boto3.amazonaws.com/v1/documentation/api/1.9.42/reference/services/iam.html#IAM.Client.list_roles).

 Notes:

-- For compliant resources we are also creating an evaluation dictionary and appending it to the evaluation list.
+- For compliant resources, we are also creating an evaluation dictionary and appending it to the evaluation list.
-- You can remove any unused arguments of the evaluate_compliance function definition, as long as you also remove them from when the lambda_handler function calls evaluate_compliance.
+- You can remove any unused arguments of the `evaluate_compliance` function definition, as long as you also remove them from when the `lambda_handler` function calls `evaluate_compliance`.
-- build_evaluation function returns an evaluation dictionary (refer to previous section for more information).
+- The `build_evaluation` function returns an evaluation dictionary (refer to previous section for more information).

 ## Compliance evaluation function for evaluations triggered by configuration changes